mayanksharma3/materials-cli/README.md

 When the new API is ready to serve files, the legacy method should be removed.

 1. Remove old API method using session cookies
-2. Add way to pull from multiple courses in one go (all shortcuts defined maybe?)
-3. Add fine-grained control of config of credentials and shortcuts
+2. Add fine-grained control of config of credentials and shortcuts
-4. Find way to schedule pulling of files in the mornings
+3. Find way to schedule pulling of files in the mornings
-5. Test on different Linux distributions
+4. Test on different Linux distributions